devbyray/raymonschouwenaar-blog/site/content/post/2018/2018-03-23-managing-web-development-project-with-multiple-teams-on-github.md

 ### Use issues for stories or tasks

+- **Epic**: Epic RSS 009: As a User I want to search for products, categories, gender, colors
 - **Story**: Story RSS-109: As a User I want to put a product in the shopping-cart in order to buy a product
 - **Task**: Task from RSS-109: Create add to bucket button

+A Epic in Github needs to have:
+- A label assigned for the status: Todo, In progress, Review or Done
+- Have a label Epic
+- Assigned to the projectboard

+A Story in Github needs to have:
+- A label assigned for the status: Todo, In progress, Review or Done
+- Have a label User-story
+- Assigned to a Milestone
+- Assigned to the teamboard and projectboard

+A Task in Github needs to have:
+- A label assigned for the status: Todo, In progress, Review, Impediment or Done
+- Have a label Task
+- Assigned to a Milestone
+- Assigned to the teamboard and projectboard

 ### Use labels for status

+Epic:
+- Epic

+Stories/Tasks:
 - Todo
 - In progress
 - Review